DependableSystemsLab/ODFI/README.md

 2. Inject annotation faults of your choice into any COCO-Formatted dataset by creating a new JSON file containing the faulty injected annotations
 The original golden JSON file (supplied under the `ann_json` argument) is not modified.
+The `.changed` file will contain a dictionary of `{image_id: [ann_ids]}` in JSON format, where a list of all the impacted images and annotation ids are shown.

+Example injecting Mislabelled Class
 Change the relative paths below as appropriate.

 * Using long options: